Stone Bruise on The Foot or Heel [Causes, Symptoms & Home Treatment]

 - This means the longer it will take for you to get better.

-- It might even be worth x-ray to make sure you don’t have fracture.
+- It might even be worth an x-ray to make sure you don’t have a fracture.

 Stone bruise on the bottom of the foot:

-- The bottom of the foot are where most stone bruises take place.
+- The bottom of the foot is where most stone bruises take place.

 - This is especially common if you’re barefoot.

 - You are more susceptible if you have little fat padding.
-This is most common in older patients walk barefoot
+This is most common in older patients who walk barefoot.

 Stone bruise on the toe: